HSLdevcom/transitlog-server/README.md

 - PATH_PREFIX to '/'
 - CLIENT_SECRET and TESTING_CLIENT_SECRET
 - REDIRECT_URL to point to your locally-running Transitlog UI (presumably http://localhost:3000)
+- The domain part of ADMIN_REDIRECT_URI to point to your locally-running Transitlog Server (presumably http://localhost:4000)
 - API_CLIENT_SECRET

 The rest can be as they are in the .env.production file or are optional for local development.
 You can find values for all of these in the deployment repos.